 Touchdown Locations

-In addition to the Collaboratory and the Think Tank, IHPI members are welcome to use touchdown spaces that offer a short-term workspace which do not require a reservation and can be used on a drop-in basis.
-These offices and cubicles are open to all IHPI members:
+In addition to the Collaboratory and the Think Tank, IHPI members are welcome to use touchdown spaces that do not require a reservation and can be used on a drop-in basis.
+These offices and cubicles are open to all IHPI faculty members and their research staff:

 - Building 14 within the IHPI Clinician Scholars suite on the ground floor: G100